Antvirf/stui/README.md

           string to use when separating copied lines in clipboard (default "\n") -copy-first-column-only
-          if true, only copy the first column of the table to clipboard when copying (default true) -default-column-width int
+          if true, only copy the first column of the table to clipboard when copying (default true) -job-columns-config string
-          minimum default width of columns in table views, if not overridden in column config (default 2) -job-columns-config string
-          comma-separated list of scontrol fields to show in job view, suffix field name with '::<width>' to set column width, use '//' to combine columns.
-'JobId', 'Partitions' and 'JobState' are always shown. (default "UserId,JobName::25,RunTime,NodeList,QOS,NumCPUs,Mem")
+          comma-separated list of scontrol fields to show in job view, use '//' to combine columns.
+'JobId', 'Partitions' and 'JobState' are always shown. (default "UserId,JobName,RunTime,NodeList,QOS,NumCPUs,Mem")
       -load-sacct-data-from duration
           load sacct data starting from this long ago, specify as a duration, e.g. '12h', '7d' (default 1h0m0s) -log-level int
           log level, 0=none, 1=error, 2=info, 3=debug (default 2)
       -node-columns-config string
-          comma-separated list of scontrol fields to show in node view, suffix field name with '::<width>' to set column width, use '//' to combine columns.
-'NodeName', 'Partition' and 'State' are always shown. (default "CPULoad//CPUAlloc//CPUTot,AllocMem//RealMemory,CfgTRES::20,Reason::25,Boards")
+          comma-separated list of scontrol fields to show in node view, use '//' to combine columns.
+'NodeName', 'Partition' and 'State' are always shown. (default "CPULoad//CPUAlloc//CPUTot,AllocMem//RealMemory,CfgTRES,Reason,Boards")
       -partition string
           limit views to specific partition only, leave empty to show all partitions -refresh-interval duration